sinedie/SRTranslator/README.md

 ## Usage from GUI

-[KryptoST](https://github.com/KryptoST) has made a C# graphical user interface.
+[KryptoST](https://github.com/KryptoST) has made a graphical user interface.
 You can check it out [here](https://github.com/KryptoST/SRTranslatorGUI)

 ## Usage command line